simonmichael/hledger_site/src/why.md

 **Scripting and automation friendly** - Plain text data formats, command line interfaces, CSV and JSON support.

-**Actively maintained** - New releases quarterly since 2008, extensive documentation, active community.
-[We'll pay you $50](REGRESSIONS.md) if you find or fix a regression bug.
+**Actively maintained** - New releases quarterly since 2008, extensive documentation, active support and community.

 ## How is it different from traditional accounting software ?